 Moneybox vs Moneyfarm: Which should you invest with?

-Moneybox vs MoneyfarmDeciding which is the best investment platform to invest your money with is not always easy.
+Moneybox vs MoneyfarmDeciding which is the best investment platform to invest your money in is not always easy.
 Should you consider an investment app or an online robo-adviser?
-In this article we look at the key features of Moneybox and Moneyfarm* to help you work out which is the better option for you.
+In this article, we look at the key features of Moneybox and Moneyfarm* to help you work out which is the better option for you.

 In addition, we also show you how you can save money with Moneyfarm* with our reader offer (terms and conditions apply).